lvendrame/rs-mock-server/README.md

 -   🚀 **File-System Routing**: Your folder structure defines your API routes.
 No config files needed.
 -   🧩 **Dynamic Path Generation**: Create routes with parameters (`{id}`), specific values (`{admin}`), and even numeric ranges (`{1-10}`) right from the filename.
 -   ⚙️ **Full HTTP Method Support**: Define `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, and `OPTIONS` endpoints.
--   🔗 **In-Memory REST API**: Create fully functional CRUD APIs with automatic ID generation and data persistence during runtime using special `rest.json` files.
+-   🔗 **In-Memory REST API**: Create fully functional CRUD APIs with automatic ID generation and data persistence during runtime using special `rest.json` or `rest.jgd` files.
 -   🔐 **JWT Authentication**: Automatic authentication system with login/logout endpoints and route protection using special `{auth}` files.
 -   📤 **File Upload & Download**: Create upload endpoints with automatic file handling and download capabilities using special `{upload}` folders.
 -   🖼️ **Static File Serving**: Automatically serves any file (like images, CSS, or JS) with its correct `Content-Type` if the filename doesn't match a method pattern.